Which Two White Paint Colors Go Together?

 Why?

 You ask a lot of questions – I like that about you.
-Sometimes, a white paint color’s actual depth and undertones are only noticeable upon comparison to a DIFFERENT white.
-The less difference there is in LRV between the two shades (which we’ll talk more about below), the lower this effect is, but you still need to be careful.
+Sometimes, a white paint color’s actual depth and undertones are only noticeable when compared to a DIFFERENT white.

 Pure White compared to bright white trim.
 Should all surfaces be same white.
 Kylie M Interiors Edesign